Supply chain predictive analytics derived from freight data add value and enable more streamlined logistics.

-This leads to the natural benefit of tracking a shipment’s estimated time of arrival (ETA) and helping your team stay informed and responsive.
-Companies that can provide reliable tracking services, accurate estimated times of arrival, and real-time shipment status and location become go-to brands.
+This leads to the natural benefit of tracking a shipment’s estimated time of arrival (ETA).
+It helps you keep your team informed and responsive.
+Companies that can provide reliable tracking services, accurate ETAs, real-time shipment status and location become go-to brands.

 1. Use Shipping Analytics for Continuous Improvement

-2. Increased Visibility Reduces Confusion Over ETAs
+2. Increased Visibility Reduces ETA Confusion

 Using predictive shipping analytics, supply chain parties can identify when to reorder stock, account for carrier capacity constraints, plan unloading and loading schedules, and more.
 At the same time, integrated systems are critical in keeping everyone on the same page, including shipper-carrier points of contact.
 The sum of the data helps to improve overarching expectations for capacity needs while also helping your team understand what’s happening and why.

 - 36% are losing revenue due to supply shortages.